Architecture is a science of buildings.

 The elimination of these elements allows a super clear image with enhanced detailing.

-The aspherical lens elements help in removing the aberrations to improve the contrast in the photo.
+The aspherical lens elements help remove the aberrations to improve the contrast in the photo.

 Conclusion: